 4.2.
 No expenditure may be authorised that will exceed the amount provided in the revenue budget for that class of expenditure other than by resolution of the council.

-During the budget year and with the approval of council having considered fully the implications for public services, unspent and available amounts may be moved to other budget headings or to an earmarked reserve as appropriate i.e. virement’.
+During the budget year and with the approval of council having considered fully the implications for public services, unspent and available amounts may be moved to other budget headings or to an earmarked reserve as appropriate i.e. ‘virement’.

 4.3.
 Unspent provisions in the revenue or capital budgets for completed projects shall not be carried forward to a subsequent year.